Climate Pledge Arena cost to exceed $1 billion; Oak View Group announces tech partnership with Verizon

 The agreement also calls for a private members Verizon Lounge and perks at OVG venues for Verizon Up loyalty program customers, including VIP entrance access, complimentary food and beverage, merchandise credits and photo opportunities with players.

 Leiweke said the company’s existing relationship with the NHL carried weight over its tech competitors.
-He added that it was part of his team’s expansion agreement with the NHL that existing league partners be given “first shot” at deals with the club.
+He added that it was part of the Kraken’s expansion agreement with the NHL that existing league partners be given “first shot” at deals with the club.

 “We were impressed by all of them,” he said of the three wireless heavyweights.
 “We know them all well.
 But Verizon had an inherent advantage in its prior relationship with the league.
 And when you’re talking about arenas in Seattle and New York, that means something.”